avaxman/Directional/docs/tutorial.md

 Most examples require a modest amount of user interaction; the GUI should usually be clear on how to do this.

 ### <a Id = "#discrete-tangent-bundles"></a>Discrete tangent bundles

 In the continuum, directional fields are represented as elements (formally: *sections*) of tangent spaces, where a tangent space is a linear space attached to each point of a manifold.
 The set of all such tangent spaces is called a *tangent bundle*.

 In the discrete setting, a tangent bundle is a finite graph $G_{TB} = (V_{TB},E_{TB})$ of tangent spaces.
 Each tangent space is an independent vector space of dimension $d$.
 This concept is implemented in the class `TangentBundle`.
 Discrete tangent bundles supply one or more of the following properties:

 1. **Intrinsic parameterization**: vectors in a single tangent space are represented with coordinates $\left(x_1,\cdots,x_d\right)$ in an arbitrary, but fixed basis of dimension $d$.
-The basis itself does not need to be specified for many algorithms, it can stay abstract.
+The basis itself does not need to be specified for many algorithms; it can stay abstract.

-2. **Adjacency**: a tangent bundle is represented as a graph where the tangent spaces are nodes, and the graph edges are adjacency relations, that encode the local environment of any tangent space.
-This in fact encodes the combinatorial and topological structure of the underlying discrete manifold, akin to the smooth structure in the continuum.
+2. **Adjacency**: a tangent bundle is represented as a graph where the tangent spaces are nodes, and the graph edges are adjacency relations that encode the local environment of any tangent space.
+This, in fact, encodes the combinatorial and topological structure of the underlying discrete manifold, akin to the smooth structure in the continuum.

-3. **Connection**: a connection defines the notion of parallelity in two adjacent tangent spaces, which encodes a metric structure on the underlying manifold, and allows to compute derivatives and curvature.
+3. **Connection**: a connection defines the notion of parallelity in two adjacent tangent spaces, which encodes a metric structure on the underlying manifold, and allows for computing derivatives and curvature.
 Specifically, a connection is a directed-edge-based quantity on the tangent-bundle graph, given as a change of coordinates between the bases of the source tangent space to the target tangent space.
 This can be represented as an orthogonal matrix.

-4. **metric** the metric on the bundle is supplied in two quantities: ```connectionMass``` is the weight of each edge $E_{TB}$, and ```tangentSpaceMass``` packs the weights of an inner product on vectors on the bundle.
+4. **metric** The metric on the bundle is supplied in two quantities: ```connectionMass``` is the weight of each edge $E_{TB}$, and ```tangentSpaceMass``` packs the weights of an inner product on vectors on the bundle.
 That is, it has either $V_{TB}$ or $V_{TB}+E_{TB}$ that are the non-zero components of the vector mass matrix.

 5. **Cycles**: $G_{TB}$ can be equipped with a notion of *cycles* $F_{TB}$ that are simply-connected closed chains of spaces.
 Given a connection, the *holonomy* of a cycle is the failure of a vector to return to itself following a set of parallel transports around the cycle.
-Concretely, it is encoded in the logarithm the product of connection matrices.
+Concretely, it is encoded in the logarithm of the product of connection matrices.
 In $d=2$, holonomy, which is then a single angle, is equivalent to the curvature of the cycle modulo $2\pi$.
 There are two types of cycles, which define the topology of the underlying manifold: *local* cycles (akin to "faces" in $G_{TB}$), which are small closed loops, and *global* cycles, which can be homological generators and boundary loops.
 The *singularities* of fields are defined on the local cycles.

 Oftentimes, the above intrinsic quantities are enough for all algorithms; nevertheless, for reasons of input, output, and visualization, a `TangentBundle` will contain the following, embedding-based extrinsic quantities:

 8. **Sources and normals**: point locations and their normals (the codimensional directions of the manifold), which define the tangent planes of the manifold in the Euclidean space.
-Note that this doesn't mean it's a watertight mesh; that could also encode a pointcloud, for instance.
+Note that this doesn't mean it's a watertight mesh; that could also encode a point cloud, for instance.

 9. **extrinsic to intrinsic and back**: functionality that projects extrinsic vectors into intrinsic space (might lose information), or produces the extrinsic representation of an intrinsic directional object.

 10. **Cycles sources and normals**.
 Like sources and normals, but for the cycles themselves.
 These quantities mark the locations of the singularities in space, for visualization purposes.

-Two main types are currently implemented in directional: `PCFaceTangentBundle` implements face-based tangent spaces for 2D triangle meshes, where the fields are tangent to the natural plane supporting the triangles. `IntrinsicVertexTangentBundle` implements vertex-based intrinsic tangent spaces, which parameterize the cone environment of the $1$-ring directly TODO: CITE.
+Two main types are currently implemented in directional: `PCFaceTangentBundle` implements face-based tangent spaces for 2D triangle meshes, where the fields are tangent to the natural plane supporting the triangles. `IntrinsicVertexTangentBundle` implements vertex-based intrinsic tangent spaces, which parameterize the cone environment of the $1$-ring directly[^Knoeppel_2013]

 For example, this is how `PCFaceTangentBundle` implements the above quantities: